top of page

 Try taking all of your claims for, say, the last 3 years and record the lag time (days between injury date and report date).
 Average those numbers and start tracking your average Reporting Lag.
 You can use the average reporting lag to gauge this aspect of your post-injury response, reduce claim costs, and reduce your workers' compensation Experience Modification Rate.

 Stuart Cytron, MBA has been published in trade journals such Construction Forum St. Louis and St. Louis Business Journal among others.
-You can read more about Stuart and how he developed a passion for helping businesses reduce work comp expenses on his website.
+You can read more about Stuart and how he developed a passion for helping businesses reduce work comp expenses this website.

-128 views0 comments
+140 views0 comments

 Comments